PenguinsFlyGood/tezos-node/README.md

 In Temple Wallet, you need to add a new node by following [MadFish explaination](https://madfish.crunch.help/temple-wallet/how-to-add-a-custom-rpc-to-the-temple-wallet)

 * If you installed your node on your computer, just switch to the predefined localhost node in Temple Wallet
-* If you installed your node on a VPS/server, for RPC URL, use http://server.ip:8732
+* If you installed your node on a VPS/server, for RPC URL, you need to do a reverse proxy as is stated in the next part of the guide

 For Lambda view, use: KT1CPuTzwC7h7uLXd5WQmpMFso1HxrLBUtpE